TheBrenny/scetch/readme.md

 ~~Please make sure to update tests as appropriate.~~ Yeah....
 We'll get to testing one day...
 Maybe you could sort it out? 🙏

+TODO: We could use cypress? 😏
+TODO: We should also have a demo!!

 ## Final Words

 This is literally just a passion project for no other reason than to build and maintain a project that I can use in my life!
 I've used it in a number of projects already, and plan to continue using it for more!